 Fortunately, said Olson, there are already approved medications for the pair of skin disorders connected to PDGF.
 “But by understanding the roles of each of the downstream signals, we’ll be on the path to identifying new therapies to treat other conditions where PDGF is implicated, such as wound healing, fibrosis and cancer,” he said.

 “Dr. Olson is an acknowledged expert on PDGF signaling, but these two skin diseases illustrate how much we still need to learn about its impact on human health,” said OMRF Vice President of Research Courtney Griffin, Ph.D.
 “I’m excited to see what his research uncovers.”

 Olson’s grant, 1R01AR080896-01A1, was awarded by the National Institute of Arthritis and Musculoskeletal and Skin Diseases, part of the National Institutes of Health.
 His lab will collaborate with researchers at the University of Oklahoma Health Sciences Center.
-The Oklahoma Center for Adult Stem Cell Research and the Presbyterian Health Foundation provided funding for research preceding the NIH grant.
+The Oklahoma Center for Adult Stem Cell Research and Oklahoma City’s Presbyterian Health Foundation provided funding for research preceding the NIH grant.